 After I picked Ernie up from his classroom, we passed the latest set of homework projects adorning a corridor wall.
 “What was the assignment this time?”
 I inquired.

-He replied: “Ms. McDaniel had us make posters on five ways to help the Earth.”
+The lad replied: “Ms. McDaniel had us make posters on five ways to help the Earth.”

 At first blush, the poster impressed me greatly.
 A realistic representation of our planet, as viewed from space, dominated the scene.
-Beneath it, in neatly drawn, block lettering appeared the words “FIVE WAYS TO HELP THE EARTH.”
+Beneath it, in neatly drawn block lettering, appeared the words “FIVE WAYS TO HELP THE EARTH.”
 So far, so good.

 I winced at every misspelled word.
 When I commented on the “little spelling problem” I’d noticed, Ernie sheepishly replied: “I know.
 Pollushun’s s’posed to have two Ls.”
 No further corrections followed.

 If only the second of the three Rs had proved the lone casualty of Ernie’s work.
 Alas, ’rithmetic also suffered a figurative dagger to the heart, as evidenced by the poster’s final method for saving the Earth: “Plant More Trees.”
 That’s the sixth of the five ways to help the planet, for anyone who’s counting.